 Doctors may do electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more to help select the area for a muscle or nerve biopsy.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more to help select the area for a muscle or nerve biopsy.

 Without treatment, people with polyarteritis nodosa have a less than 15% chance of surviving 5 years.
 With treatment, people with polyarteritis nodosa have a greater than 80% chance of surviving 5 years.
 People whose kidneys, digestive tract, brain, or nerves are affected have a poor prognosis.

 Treatment of PAN

 Treatment of symptoms or underlying cause as necessary